t-w/t-w.github.io/jekyll_test/_posts/2016-09-08-gdb_shared_lib.markdown

 $ gdb program -c core -x gdb.setup endhighlight

-but (if I understant it well...) it specifies a _single_ directory, not complete directory tree with all sources of a library that can be used easily by gdb.
+but (if I understand it well...) it specifies a _single_ directory, not complete directory tree with all sources of a library that can be used easily by gdb.

 Useful related links: